Sven Botman: International career

 He has captained the Netherlands at under-21 level, as well as being called up to the senior Netherlands squad for the first time in November 2020.
 In October 2022, Botman was included in the preliminary squad for the 2022 FIFA World Cup.

+Personal life

+Botman's girlfriend Chana Kesselaar is a fashion stylist from Amsterdam.
+The pair have been in a long-term relationship since 2016.

+He welcomed daughter Giulia with girlfriend Chana in September 2024.